Thursday, December 29, 2011

 CHICKEN TAGINE BASICS

-2 pieces of chicken with the skin
+2 pieces of chicken with the skin1 teaspoon ground ginger

 1/2 teaspoon black pepper